guilliandaguplo/JobScraper/README.md

 # JobScraper

 A python webscraping project using Selenium to gather data across different job aggregators.
 Google Sheets API is then used to record the collected job data.
-CRON is then used to schedule program execution once a week ensuring that a new sheet is created with updated job listings.

 ## Motivations